aczutro/av-shortcuts/README.md

 ## Description

-Command line application that provides a more user-friendly interface to some often-used FFmpeg functionality.
+Command line applications that provide a more user-friendly interface to some often-used FFmpeg functionality.

 The following five applications are currently available: